Chefs fight flab with small portions, healthy snacks

 Sue Torres, the owner of Suenos in New York, recommends a hearty breakfast to keep trim, and likes steel-cut oatmeal with different fruit toppings each morning.

-Torres, who is known for her Mexican cuisine, also uses chilli and other flavourful ingredients to reduce the amount of fat in her cooking.
+Torres, who is known for her Mexican cuisine, also uses chili and other flavorful ingredients to reduce the amount of fat in her cooking.

 "You could have cream and butter, but it's about portions," the 39-year old chef explained.